No Comment

 and health and support services are in collapse.
 The best way to protect

-yourself is work really hard at preserving your health, then hope for a sudden
+yourself is work really hard at preserving your health and then hope for a sudden

 death!